abde0103/Project-graphtransformer/README.md

 # Updates after the fork

 For graph transformers described below, we tested (cf presentation.pdf) :
-- Generation of SBM datasets using different intra-communities and inter-communities density.
+- Generation of SBM datasets using different intra-communities and inter-communities densities.
-- Accuracy on test sets for different Signal-Noise-ratio (fixed q and variable p).
+- Model performances (accuracy on test set) for different Signal-Noise-ratio (fixed q and variable p).
+- Model performances for different hidden dimension (cf "**[A Generalization of Transformer Networks to Graphs](https://arxiv.org/abs/2012.09699)**").
 - concatenating the Laplacion positional encoding and the input instead of summing them.

 ## Dataset generation